acr-lfr/generate-it/README.md

-# Swagger Nodegen
+# OpenAPI Nodegen
-Swagger Nodegen is a tool which will you generate an ES6 NodeJS Express Server based on the OpenAPI (YML) file that you provide it.
+OpenAPI Nodegen is a tool which will you generate an ES6 NodeJS Express Server based on the OpenAPI (YML) file that you provide it.

 In addition to the server, you can also stub the domain layer with auto mock generators to get moving fast, use the `--mocked` option.